 Using x-ray lasers, researchers at Stockholm University have been able to map out how water fluctuates between two different states when it is cooled.
-At -44°C these fluctuations reach a maximum pointing to the fact that water can exist as two different distinct liquids.
+At -44°C (-47°F) these fluctuations reach a maximum pointing to the fact that water can exist as two different distinct liquids.
 The findings are published in the journal Science.

 Water, both common and necessary for life on earth, behaves very strangely in comparison with other substances.
-How water’s density, specific heat, viscosity and compressibility respond to changes in pressure and temperature is completely opposite to other liquids that we know.
+How water’s density, specific heat, viscosity, and compressibility respond to changes in pressure and temperature is completely opposite to other liquids that we know.

-We all are aware that all matter shrinks when it is cooled resulting in an increase in the density.
+We all are aware that all matter shrinks when it is cooled resulting in an increase in density.
 We would therefore expect that water would have high density at the freezing point.
-However, if we look at a glass of ice water, everything is upside down, since we expect that water at 0°C being surrounded by ice should be at the bottom of the glass, but of course as we know ice cubes float.
+However, if we look at a glass of ice water, everything is upside down, since we expect that water at 0°C (32°F) being surrounded by ice should be at the bottom of the glass, but of course as we know ice cubes float.
 Strangely enough for the liquid state, water is the densest at 4 degrees C, and therefore it stays on the bottom whether it’s in a glass or in an ocean.

 If you chill water below 4 degrees, it starts to expand again.
 If you continue to cool pure water (where the rate of crystallization is low) to below 0, it continues to expand – the expansion even speeds up when it gets colder.
 Many more properties such as compressibility and heat capacity become increasingly strange as water is cooled.
-Now researchers at Stockholm University, with the help of ultra-short x-ray pulses at x-ray lasers in Japan and South Korea, have succeeded in determining that water reaches the peak of its strange behaviour at -44°C.
+Now researchers at Stockholm University, with the help of ultra-short x-ray pulses at x-ray lasers in Japan and South Korea, have succeeded in determining that water reaches the peak of its strange behavior at -44°C.

 Water is unique, as it can exist in two liquid states that have different ways of bonding the water molecules together.
 The water fluctuates between these states as if it can’t make up its mind and these fluctuations reach a maximum at -44°C. It is this ability to shift from one liquid state into another that gives water its unusual properties and since the fluctuations increase upon cooling also the strangeness increases.